ilkkamtk/fullstack/week10/MongoEngine.md

 - Note the double underscore `__` to access fields of the referenced document.

-## Assignment

-1. Create a new branch Assignment5 from main.
-Make sure you have merged previous assignments.
-2. Create a database connection module as shown above to `utils/db.py`.
-3. Create User and Cat models as shown above in `api/models/users_model.py` and `api/v1/cats/cats_model.py`.
-Replace models from previous assignments with these.
-   - Cat model should have fields:
-     - cat_name, string, required
-     - birthdate (datetime, required),
-     - weight (number, required),
-     - location (PointField, required),
-     - owner (Reference to User, required),
-     - attributes (dict, optional).
-   - User model should have fields:
-     - username (string, required, unique)
-     - email (string, required, unique)
-     - password (string, required)
-     - role (string, required, default "user", choices: "user", "admin").
-     - created_at (datetime, default now).
-       - created_at field should use a callable, e.g. `default=lambda: datetime.datetime.now(tz=datetime.timezone.utc)`.
-4. Modify controllers and routes of Users and Cats to use the updated models if needed.
-5. Test the endpoints with Postman or similar tool.
-   - Create a new user.
-   - Create a new cat with reference to the created user.
-   - List all cats.
-   - Get a cat by id.
-   - Modify a cat.
-   - Delete a cat.
-   - Get cats by owner id.
-   - Get cats in an area (polygon).
-   - Do the same for users, exept for area search.
-   - Create additional cats and owners as needed.
-   - Test the reverse lookup to get all cats for a user.
-6. JSON returned from GET endpoints are not plain dicts/lists, so you need to use Marshmallow for serialization.
-Create Marshmallow schemas for User and Cat in `api/schemas/user_schema.py` and `api/v1/cats/cat_schema.py`.
-7. Modify the controllers to use the schemas for serialization as shown above.
-8. If owner field in Cat returns only the ObjectId.
-Modify the GET endpoints to populate the owner field using `select_related()` as shown above.

----

 ## Reverse lookup

 - Reverse lookup means finding documents that reference a specific document.